nbooker99/lab-10-slr-course-evals/lab-10.md

     ## tenure track            1       0
     ## tenured                 0       1

-score_predicted = 4.28 + -0.13 x rank_tenure_track + -0.15 x
+score = 4.28 + -0.13 x rank_tenure_track + -0.15 x rank_tenured
-rank_tenured

 Because teaching professors are the reference category, the intercept of the model, 4.28, represents the average evaluations score for teaching professors.
-The slopes indicate that tenure track professors, on average, get evaluation scores .13 points lower than teaching professors and that tenured professors, on average, get evaluation scores .15 points lower than teaching professors.
+The slopes indicate that tenure track professors, on average, get evaluation scores .13 points lower than teaching professors (marginally significant) and that tenured professors, on average, get evaluation scores .15 points lower than teaching professors.

 ## Exercise 12